Legislation

 -

-3. A climate - neutral food chain in Europe by 2050
+A climate – neutral food chain

 -

-4. An optimised circular and resource-efficient food chain in Europe
+Circular and resource-efficient food chain

 -